Cameron on Japan, Southeast Asia tour to boost business

 Hours before Cameron’s plane touched down in Tokyo, Japanese carmaker Nissan Motor Co said it would spend $200 million to build a new hatchback at its British plant.

-British officials said, in all, more than 200 million pounds ($317.19 million) of Japanese investment in Britain had been agreed, including a Mitsui Corp wind turbine research project in Edinburgh and a Panasonic fuel cell research centre in Cardiff.
+British officials said, in all, more than 200 million pounds ($317.19 million) of Japanese investment in Britain was due to be announced during Cameron’s visit, including a Mitsui Corp wind turbine research project in Edinburgh and a Panasonic fuel cell research centre in Cardiff.

 “This trip is really about British business, British exports and investment from Britain into these countries, and investment from these countries into Britain,” Cameron told reporters.